 "Finn," I manage to say, "w-where--"

 "He's okay."
-Raven rushes out, "he's downstairs.
+Raven rushes out, "He's downstairs.
 You're both okay."

 I feel like her last sentence was aimed more at herself than it was to me, but nonetheless I sigh in relief and manage to relax, but it's short lived when I remember where I am.

-"The grounder?"
+"The Grounder?"
 I whisper.

 Raven's face changes and she glances over her shoulder.
 "He's up on the top level, he's still alive."

 Raven sighs and shifts her position.
 "Remember when you guys were in the cave, and Finn pushed you out the way of the knife?"
-I nod at the memory.
+I nod at the bitter memory.

 "I hit my head."